 Be sure to go with an oil like avocado or another neutral tasting oil.
 Extra virgin oil imparts too distinct of a taste.

 I like 50% avocado and 50% olive oil.
 Safflower oil is another ideal choice.
 A blend of any of these will work great.
 Just look at the homemade mayo perfection.

 AN IMMERSION BLENDER MAKES HOMEMADE MAYO EASY TO PREPARE

-As we mentioned, an immersion blender is the perfect tool the perfect tool to enable you to make perfect mayonnaise every single time!
+As we mentioned, an immersion blender is the perfect tool the perfect tool to use.

 There is just something so smooth, natural, and comforting about homemade mayonnaise and it is so much better than the bottled stuff!

 The origins of mayonnaise is a bit uncertain.
 You’d think it’s decidedly French, but evidence shows it may have originated in Spain.
 Learn more about the Uncertain History of Mayonnaise by Slate.com.